Academic Catalog

 ENGL 372H Honors: Arts of Medieval and Renaissance Britain3 cr

-Prerequisite: ENGL 250, sophomore status, instructor approval (Students pay travel fee)
+Prerequisite: ENGL 152, instructor approval

 Attributes: Additional Fees Apply (FEE), Honors Program (HONR)